Lease Data Models

 """

-Production-grade ingestion function for lease abstraction outputs.
+Production-grade ingestion seam for normalized lease abstraction output.

 """